anniequinn/iris/README.md

 ## TODO list

 - Documentation of what is an accepted input structure
+- Support for inputs with different colour spaces
 - Add functionality to accept a list as input
 - Add unit tests
 - Add type checking